5 key video conferencing trends to watch in 2025

 Virtual backgrounds and "touch up" filters have been incredibly popular, even before the COVID-19 pandemic.
 Regardless of the motivation, such as a need for privacy or a desire for personalization, people love their virtual backgrounds.

 Just like everything else, AI is taking this to the next level.
 One demo I saw used AI in a particularly clever way.
 Rather than replacing a background with a virtual one, the AI analyzes the user's background and offers options to improve it.
-AI can virtually redecorate a room, placing, for example, better art on the wall or cleaning up unorganized bookshelves.
+AI can virtually redecorate a room, for example, placing better art on the wall or cleaning up unorganized bookshelves.

 I think this is absolutely brilliant.
 The people I meet with over video will still see my actual room for the most part.
 But it won't be like using a virtual background that places me in Paris.
 It will, instead, just be a better version of my room, if I were a more organized person with better taste.